metabrainz/musicbrainz-server/RELEASING.md

 1. From the [repository in Weblate](https://translations.metabrainz.org/projects/musicbrainz/#repository):

-   1. If there are any _Pending changes_, _Commit_ those and wait a bit before reloading the page.
+   1. If there are any “Pending changes”, “Commit” those and wait a bit before reloading the page.

-   2. If there are any commits _missing in the push branch_, _Push_ those and wait (some more time) before reloading the page.
+   2. If there are any commits “missing in the push branch”, “Push” those and wait (some more time) before reloading the page.

-   3. If there are any _missing commits_ from _upstream_ (beta branch), _Update_ the _Weblate repository_ and wait (even longer) before reloading the page.
+   3. If there are any “missing commits” from “upstream” (beta branch), “Update” the “Weblate repository” and wait (even longer) before reloading the page.

 2. Update your local `translations` branch and merge it to `beta` and push as follows:
    ```sh